 If your income is above Utah’s median income, you still might qualify for Chapter 7, but you’ll have to provide detailed information about your expenses and payments on secured debts in order to find out.
 Most Chapter 13 filers also have to provide this information.

-You can find all of the national and Utah-specific figures you’ll need for Forms 22A and 22C on the U.S. Trustee’s website at www.justice.gov/ust.
-Click on “Bankruptcy Reform” and then “Means Testing Information.”
+You can find all of the national and Utah-specific figures you’ll need for the means test forms on the U.S. Trustee’s website at www.justice.gov/ust.
+Click on “Means Testing Information.”

 Some judicial districts and bankruptcy courts require bankruptcy filers to complete additional “local forms.”
-To find out if your court requires additional forms, contact the bankruptcy filing clerk.
-Some courts post these forms online on the court’s website.
+To find out if your court requires additional forms, go to the court’s website.
 (Below you’ll find a link to Utah’s bankruptcy courts.)

 Since there is only one judicial district in Utah, you don’t need to worry about the rules for filing in the correct judicial district.